In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction: Contribution

 \item Our analysis was conducted on two criminal history data sets (one from Broward County, Florida, and the other from the state of Kentucky), which allowed us to understand variability in model performance across locations.
 We found that models do not generalize well between locations, and conclude that models should be trained on data from the location where they are meant to be used.

-\item We discuss how our models satisfy fairness and interpretability criteria.
-To our knowledge, beyond the fields of fair and interpretable machine learning, there are few paper that discuss both fairness and interpretability with the same attention as predictive performance.
+\item The risk models trained as part of this study are interpretable, and could potentially be useful in practice after a careful, location-specific evaluation of their accuracy and fairness.

-\item The risk models trained as part of this study are interpretable, and could potentially be useful in practice after a careful, location-specific evaluation of their accuracy and fairness. \end{itemize}{}
+\item We provide an understanding of how to evaluate both interpretability and fairness in an important real application.
+The same type of analysis could be ported to financial lending decisions, hiring decisions, or any other type of high-stakes decisions that require an assessment of both interpretability and fairness. \end{itemize}{}

 Similar to \citet{ZengUsRu2017}, we use machine learning techniques optimized for interpretability, and address multiple prediction problems.
-This work is an improvement over that of \citet{ZengUsRu2017} in the following ways.
-We use interpretable machine learning techniques to create risk scores representing probabilities of recidivism, rather than making binary predictions (the tools we use had not been not invented at the time of \citet{ZengUsRu2017}’s publication).
+This work is an improvement in the following ways.
+We use interpretable machine learning techniques to create risk scores representing probabilities of recidivism rather than making binary predictions---techniques which were not available at the time of publication for \citet{ZengUsRu2017}.
 We compare with COMPAS and the Arnold Public Safety Assessment (PSA), two models currently used in the justice system, whereas \citet{ZengUsRu2017} compared only with other machine learning methods.
 We use data obtained at the pretrial stage rather than at prison-release.
 Since many jurisdictions utilize prediction instruments to determine pretrial release, this better aligns with the use cases of risk scores.
 Our data come from two locations, and include more detailed information than in \citet{ZengUsRu2017}, and are more recent than 1994.
-Finally, models are assessed for multiple definitions of fairness (in addition to performance).
+Finally, models are assessed for multiple definitions of fairness in addition to performance.